-Still often hand-poked, that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand held tools with needles of sharpened bamboo or steel.
-It can create the beautiful graduation, which electric one cannot.
+Still often hand-poked, that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand-held tools with needles of sharpened bamboo or steel.
+It can create beautiful graduation, which electric one cannot.

 Tattooing as a punishment was outlawed in 1870 and after that, it became more popular in pleasure quarters.
 It is a self-inflicted stigma.
 One declares oneself an outlaw and outsider.

 Ninkyodo or “The way of the Yakuza”, code of ethics of the yakuza, is what used to make them different from sole violent groups.